Shara2922/Shara2922/README.md

 # 👋 Hi there, I'm Shara!

 Welcome to my GitHub!

-I'm currently diving deep into the world of **DevOps** and learning the tools that power modern software development.
-My goal is to master DevOps and share my journey along the way. 🌱
+I’m currently diving into the world of technology automation, system reliability, and digital security.
+My journey began with a deep interest in how modern applications are built, deployed, and scaled efficiently.
+As I explored further, I became fascinated by how we can protect these systems.
+My goal is to learn and share my journey along the way. 🌱

  # Tec Stack 🛠️